-There are many stages involved in selecting the most suitable people for Fisheries and Marine Officer positions.
-The assessment process is summarised below
+There are many stages involved in selecting the most suitable people for Trainee FMO positions.
+The assessment process is summarised below:

 1. Applications are received on-line and assessed by the selection panel.
 2. Shortlisted applicants undergo on-line psychological profiling and cognitive assessments.
-3. Shortlisted applicants attend a first round interview which will generally be held in the Perth metropolitan area.
+3. Shortlisted applicants attend a first round interview, generally be held in the Perth metropolitan area.
 Successful regional or inter-state based applicants may be interviewed by video conference call.

-Note: Applicants that are shortlisted for the remaining stages are required to attend in person (in the Perth metropolitan area) and are responsible for covering any travel and accommodation costs that are incurred; 5.
+Note: Applicants shortlisted for the remaining stages are required to attend in person (in the Perth metropolitan area) and are responsible for covering any travel and accommodation costs incurred; 5.
 Shortlisted applicants attend a behavioural interview 6.
 Shortlisted applicants undergo medical, fitness and swim assessments 7.
 Shortlisted applicants participate in an assessment centre which will include practical exercises, job simulations and role-plays 8.
 References checks are undertaken 9.
 A final list of recommended candidates is compiled, proposed and endorsed 10.
 Applicants are advised whether they were successful for placement in the pool 11.
-Period for lodgement of review of process in accordance with the Public Sector Standards 12.
+4 day period for unsuccessful applicants to lodge a claim for breach of the Employment Standard 12.
 Appointments made from the pool and training commences

-Short-listed applicants will be required to provide an Australian Federal Police clearance prior to appointment, so that the Department can ensure there is no criminal conviction that may preclude the individual from appointment.
+If short-listed, you will be required to provide an Australian Federal Police clearance prior to appointment, so that we can ensure there is no criminal conviction that may preclude you from appointment.